 Digital Music Production and Composition

-Topics in Music production, sound design and composition will include:
+Topics in music production, sound design and composition will include:

--Elements of sound synthesis: oscillators, filters, envelopes, modulation
+-Sound synthesis: oscillators, filters, envelopes, modulation.

 -Types of synthesis: Subtractive, wavetable, FM.

 -Sound design: manipulating, shaping, and processing sound as an expressive medium.

 -Sampling: using and manipulating samples to incorporate outside sound sources into creative works.

 -Song structure: forming the linear architecture and flow of a piece.